 The hunting trophies room, and some views of the “cabinet of curiosities”; photos © Inexhibit

-An Interactive installation and various galleries dedicated to how animals move, to marine creatures, and to birds; photos © Inexhibit
+An interactive installation and various galleries dedicated to how animals move, to marine creatures, and birds; photos © Inexhibit

 Cover image: Venice Natural History Museum, the courtyard; photo © Inexhibit

 How our readers rate this museum (you can vote)